wirbel-at-vdr-portal/Python-USB-Microscope/README.md

 *dev = 0*

+## Compiling the program into an exe (Windows)

+Open a command window, change to the directory, where USB-microscope.py is located and run

+**pyinstaller -F USB-microscope.py**

+If the command is not yet installed, you may install need to install it first:

+**py -m pip install pyinstaller**

 ## Using the program
 - **ESC** or **q** - end program
 - **+** or **-** - change window size and scale up/down